-MOD:- It’ll be always return reminder of division.
+MOD:- It’ll be always a return remainder of the division.

 Ex1: SELECT MOD(100,3) FROM DUAL;

-Mod always return that value which is remain after divination this query will return 1.
+Mod always return that value that remains after divination this query will return 1.

-Always work on DATE type Data type except MOTHS_BETWEEN function because it return a number.
+Always work on DATE type Data type except for MOTHS_BETWEEN function because it returns a number.

 - MONTHS_BETWEEN (Count number of months between two dates).